 by Lisa Delgado

-Lisa Delgado is a freelance journalist who has written for The Architect’s Newspaper, Blueprint, and Wired, among others.
+Lisa Delgado is a freelance journalist who has written for Oculus, The Architect’s Newspaper, Architectural Record, Blueprint, and Wired, among other publications.